ScubeScripts/sc_dumpster/README.md

 # sc_dumpster

+> [!NOTE]
-We can finally present you the new version of formerly sc_dumpster-diving now sc_dumpster We have made a few important changes to the script to make it better and more user-friendly
+> We can finally present you the new version of formerly sc_dumpster-diving now sc_dumpster.
+> We have made a few important changes to the script to make it better and more user-friendly

 # Preview: